smiths/swhs/Program/CCode/README.md

 __Running the Program__

-Once preparations have been successfully completed, the program can be run from this directory using the following command on Windows:
+Once preparations have been successfully completed, the program can be run from this directory using the following command:

 - `make`

 The software testing for SWHS uses the Unity C testing framework.
-To run the tests on the software, execute the following command from this directory on Windows:
+To run the tests on the software, execute the following command from this directory:

 - `make test`

-To remove all of the generated files from your directory after running the software, use the following command on Windows:
+To remove all of the generated files from your directory after running the software, use the following command:

 - `make clean`

+If there are any failures when the tests are run, the input files used for testing will not be removed.
+If you would like to remove those files quickly, use the following command:

+- `make inputClean`